Intercalation

 Route five: Postgraduate intercalation after four years of medicine or dentistry

-- NHS Bursary funding for year five
+- NHS Bursary funding for intercalation at postgraduate level

 When you return to medicine or dentistry following intercalation you will be able to apply for the NHS Bursary and a reduced rate maintenance loan from Student Finance.